ServerContainers/mail-box/README.md

 ## What is it

-This Dockerfile (available as ___servercontainers/mail-box___) gives you a dovecot and postfix installation is meant to store mails, handle authentication and users and is based on the famous [Wordaround.org - ISP Mail Tutorials](https://workaround.org/ispmail)
+This Dockerfile (available as ___ghcr.io/servercontainers/mail-box___) gives you a dovecot and postfix installation is meant to store mails, handle authentication and users and is based on the famous [Wordaround.org - ISP Mail Tutorials](https://workaround.org/ispmail)

 It's based on the [_/debian:buster](https://registry.hub.docker.com/_/debian/) Image

-View in Docker Registry [servercontainers/mail-box](https://registry.hub.docker.com/u/servercontainers/mail-box/)
+View in GitHub Registry [ghcr.io/servercontainers/mail-box](https://ghcr.io/servercontainers/mail-box)

 View in GitHub [ServerContainers/mail-box](https://github.com/ServerContainers/mail-box)